Lisa Harris Jones

 In 2014, Ms. Jones represented over 40 clients in both legislative and procurement matters throughout Maryland.
 In the 2012 legislative session, Ms. Jones, Sean Malone and Ashlie Bagwell worked with a team of lobbyists, legislators and stakeholders to successfully pass Maryland’s historic marriage equality act.

-Ms. Jones is honored to have received the YWCA Greater Baltimore's Special Leader Award in 2012.
-In 2009, she received The Daily Record's Leadership in Law Award.
-She has also been named one of Maryland’s Top 100 Women in 2005 and 2009 by The Daily Record, 40 under 40 by the Baltimore Business Journal in 2001, the Top 25 Young Leaders to Watch by the Baltimore Times in 2002, and honored as a 21st Century Woman by the Maryland Coalition for Responsive Government in 2000.
+Ms. Jones is honored to have received the YWCA Greater Baltimore’s Special Leader Award in 2012.
+In 2009, she received The Daily Record’s Leadership in Law Award.
+She has also been named one of 50 Women to Watch in 2013 by The Baltimore Sun, one of Maryland’s Top 100 Women in 2005 and 2009 by The Daily Record, 40 under 40 by the Baltimore Business Journal in 2001, the Top 25 Young Leaders to Watch by the Baltimore Times in 2002, and honored as a 21st Century Woman by the Maryland Coalition for Responsive Government in 2000.